-elapsed This is a space-delimited set of numbers.
+elapsed This is a blank-delimited set of numbers.
 Each number represents the elapsed time, in milliseconds, for a single work item.
 There must be one time for each work item.
 These numbers are placed into CASs by the job's Job Driver and delivered to each Job Process.
-For example, if this job is to consist of 5 work items of 1, 2, 3, 4 and 5 seconds each, specify threads This is the number of threads per Job Process.
+For example, if this job is to consist of 5 work items of 1, 2, 3, 4 and 5 seconds each, specify elapsed = 1000 2000 3000 4000 5000 threads This is the number of threads per Job Process.
 It is translated to the process\thread\count parameter in the job specification.